WCoetser/Trl.TermDataRepresentation/readme.md

 # Description

-**Note: Work in progress, many optimizations are possible but not currently implemented**

 The overall aim of this project is to create a term rewriting system that could be useful in everyday programming, and to represent  data in a way that roughly correspond to the definition of a _term_ in formal logic. (see [Wikipedia](https://en.wikipedia.org/wiki/Term_(logic))). _Terms_ should be familiar to any programmer because they are basically constants, variables, and function symbols.

 In order to achieve this goal, four projects were created and hosted on github: